Skip to main content

 • A data set is the mainframe equivalent of a file—but structured to hold records.

-• Some datasets store text (e.g., code), others store binary (e.g., executables or load modules).
+• Some datasets store text (e.g., source code), while others store binary data (e.g., executables or load modules).

 Key Differences